Hack-Light/HNGi9-CSV-Task/readme.md

 # CSV READER AND WRITER

-This is a HNGi9 Project I submitted that reads a csv file, saves out each row as a json file, hashes the json files and creates a modified csv file with the hash for each row included in the row.
+This is a HNGi9 Project I submitted that reads a csv file, saves out each row as a json file, hashes the json files and creates a modified csv file with the new hash for each row included in the row.

+> **Note:** This Script works with csv files that have the following headers - [ "Series Number", "Filename", "Description", "Gender", "UUID", "Hash".

+To add new columns, Just edit the `columns` array and add the new column in the right place.

 # STRUCTURE